 C. Any combination of vehicles with a total gross vehicle weight or weight rating above 26,000 pounds

-9. Every owner of a qualified motor vehicle must submit an IFTA application, or have their bookkeeper or accountant do so.
-Quarterly reports must also be filed so long as the vehicle is operational.
-This must be done even if the truck isn’t used for commercial purposes for one or more quarters.
+Every owner of a qualified motor vehicle must submit an IFTA application.
+Also, they may have their bookkeeper or accountant do so on their behalf.
+Quarterly reports must also be filed as the vehicle is operational.
+Additionally, this must be done even if the truck isn’t used for commercial purposes for one or more quarters.

 A. For January through March, the due date is April 30th